redwoodjs/redwoodjs-com-archive/cookbook/Mocking_GraphQL_Storybook.md

 ### GraphQL request variables

-If you want to dynamically modify mocked data based on a queries variables the `standard` export can also be a function, and the first parameter will be an object containing the variables:
+If you want to dynamically modify mock-data based on a queries variables the `standard` export can also be a function, and the first parameter will be an object containing the variables:
 ```js{2,7}
 // UserProfileCell/UserProfileCell.mock.js
 export const standard = (variables) => {